Louisiana Truck Driver Fatigue Attorneys

 If you have been hurt in a big truck accident in Louisiana where driver fatigue was the main contributing factor, call the truck driver fatigue lawyers at Gordon McKernan Injury Attorneys right away.
 After a collision with an 18-wheeler, you should be able to focus on recovery, and not worry about how you will be able to afford it.
 You need a truck wreck attorney who will fight for you while you heal.

-We have helped many people from Shreveport to Baton Rouge hold the trucking companies responsible for accidents involving their drivers, and we can help you, too!
-Call or contact our team to receive a free consultation about your case.
+We have 679+ years of combined legal experience helping people from Shreveport to Baton Rouge hold the trucking companies responsible for accidents involving their drivers, and we can help you, too!
+Call us at 888.501.7888 or fill out the form below to receive a free consultation about your case.

 Louisiana Truck Driver Fatigue Lawyer Near Me